Narikodan/Narikodan/README.md

-# Hi, I'm Vishnu N! 👋
+# Hi there! 👋 I'm Vishnu Narikodan, a passionate self-taught Python developer with a knack for engineering-inspired problem solving. 💻

-Passionate self-taught Python developer with a knack for engineering-inspired problem solving.
 Experienced in web technologies, Python frameworks, and eager to drive innovation through efficient software solutions.
-Ready to contribute to your projects' success.
+Ready to contribute to your projects' success. 🚀

-## Skills
+## Skills 🛠️

 - **Programming Languages:** Python, JavaScript, HTML, CSS
 - **Database:** PostgreSQL, MySQL, MongoDB